era-platform/cene/notes/docs.md

 ## Parameters to a macro

-When a macro is expanded, its implementation function is called with several arguments: `mode unique-ns definition-ns my-stx-details args then`
+When a macro is expanded, its implementation function is called with several arguments: `unique-ns definition-ns my-stx-details args then`

-`mode`: The current modality.
-A modality must be passed to certain effectful primitives as a way to give the effects something to be deterministic by.
-(The terms "mode" and "modality" might be idiosyncrasies of this codebase.
-A more standard term is "world-passing style.")

 `unique-ns`: A namespace that is supposedly used exclusively for this macroexpansion.
 It's useful in the way that gensyms are typically useful in other macro-capable languages, but the uniqueness is achieved by playing along: If the macro compiles more than one subexpression, each subexpression should be given a `unique-ns` derived in different ways from each other.